WojtekKamilowski/CI_PP5_HSBS/README.md

 The main marketing strategy is a mix of both online & offline marketing.

-The online marketing strategy campaign includes regular short posting on social media platform: Facebook.
+The online marketing strategy campaign includes regular short posting on social media platform: Facebook, but also to be carried using the contact emails received via the newsletter form thanks to which regular newsletters can be sent to the subscribes informing them about important events, e.g. sales.
-The posts on Facebooks conent address memory of important history events, relating to movies in historical theme encouraging the followers to confront movies that picture a history event or figure with the knowledge that can be found in the literature.
-Sharing links to the blog posts posted on the websites blog.
-Interacting with the followers in the comments sections under the Facebook posts.
-Online marketing is also to be carried using the contact emails received via the newsletter form, regular newsletter to be sent informing about event such sales.

 The offline marketing strategy is to engage with the users outside the web via the HiStory Book Club, a non-profit organization working to promote history as a hobby.